egoist/toka/README.md

 The `.gitignore` languages we support: [Full List](lib/list/gitignore.js)

 The LICENSE type we support:

+(Fuzzy search is now supported!
+It means you can simply type things like `toka l apa` to add Apache license)

 - Apache-2.0
 - BSD-2